wppbav/bavapi-sdk-python/docs/usage/basic.md

 ### Fields

+!!! info "Read more in the [API documentation](https://developer.wppbav.com/docs/2.x/customizing/fields)"

 It is possible to specify which fields a response should contain.
 If so, the API will **only** return those fields.

 ```py